caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 （颁奖典礼时间待定）

-We will invite world-famous post-disaster reconstruction experts to present the awards at the live webcast ceremony, and winners deliver their acceptance speech by video.
+Well-known post-disaster reconstruction experts shall be invited to present the awards in live webcast ceremony, and winners will deliver their acceptance speeches in front of the camera.
-Other consultants’ fee,awards and certificates will be provided by the organizers and sponsors.
+All consultancy fees,prizes and certificates shall be provided by the organizers and sponsors.
-Designers of the finalists will all get awards and certificates
+Designers of the finalists shall receive their certificates and prizes.
-All the authors can get a medal of “GCRS Hope Design”.
+Every candidate shall be awarded with a medal of “GCRS Hope Design”.
-Organizers will select the “National Award” and “Institution Award” who are supportive to our activity.
+There shall be “National Award” and “Institution Award” given to the selected candidates who show the biggest support the event.

-(The time of ceremony is to be determined).
+(Date and time of award ceremony to be confirmed).

 ### 7. 知识产权/Intellectual property rights